King Neptune ceremony: line-crossing at sea, explained

 The full 2026–2027 voyage

-All nine legs of NEPTUN's circumnavigation, pick the passage that fits your dates.
+All seven legs of NEPTUN's circumnavigation, pick the passage that fits your dates.

 Want to sail with us?
 Brigantine NEPTUN is a non-profit training ship, every voyage takes crew through real ocean sailing, no experience needed.
 Apply for a berth or read the Leg 5 itinerary first.